ObKo/stm32-cmake/README.md

 * `stm32-blinky` - blink LED using timers and PWM.
 * `stm32-newlib` - show date using uart and libc functions from newlib.
 * `stm32-chibios` - blink led using ChibiOS/NIL.
+* `stm32-std-freertos-ugfx` - Basic [uGFX](https://ugfx.io/) graphical application utilizing the standard peripheral library from STM and FreeRTOS (No HAL wrapping).
+Targets a STM32F4 Discovery board.
+Can be found in a maintained state [here](https://github.com/alxhoff/STM32-uGFX-Cmake).

 # Usage